 This study analyses the challenges in the design and implementation of social security schemes and uses this understanding to draw lessons for designing a comprehensive social security scheme for India.

 Approximately 85% of India’s labour force works in the ‘unorganized sector’, defined broadly as those who do not have contracted employment with a formal sector employer, and therefore do not enjoy the social welfare benefits usually accorded to formal sector employees.
 In recognition of this fact, as well as the recognition that long-term demographic trends indicate a rapidly ageing population and a non-declining unorganized sector workforce, The Government of India passed the Unorganized Worker’s Social Security Act (UWSSA) in 2008.
-The purpose was to provide India’s large unorganized sector workforce with a minimum level of social protection that would enable them to endure income and health related shocks, stay out of poverty, and ultimately allow them to lead dignified lives.
-Over the past decade, there has been a proliferation of publicly provided schemes in the insurance and pension sectors, both at national and state level.
+The purpose was to provide India’s large unorganized sector workforce with a minimum level of social protection that would enable them to endure income and health-related shocks, stay out of poverty, and ultimately allow them to lead dignified lives.
+Over the past decade, there has been a proliferation of publicly provided schemes in the insurance and pension sectors, both at the national and state levels.
 While they represent an important step forward in India’s ability to provide adequate, reliable, and affordable social protection options for its vulnerable population (especially in light of decades of failed attempts at direct provision through the public distribution system), there are still considerable weaknesses in the design and delivery models of these schemes.

-While these schemes represent an important step forward in India‘s ability to provide adequate, reliable, and affordable social protection options for its vulnerable population, they still suffer from considerable weaknesses and, as a consequence, citizens in the unorganised sector continue to be exposed to the risks of mortality, health events and longevity, which significantly impact their longterm well-being.
+While these schemes represent an important step forward in India‘s ability to provide adequate, reliable, and affordable social protection options for its vulnerable population, they still suffer from considerable weaknesses and, as a consequence, citizens in the unorganised sector continue to be exposed to the risks of mortality, health events and longevity, which significantly impact their long-term well-being.
 Analysis and recommendations presented in this report are a meaningful addition to the debate on the design and implementation of social security for India.